PerfectApology.com

 According to David Patten, a medical malpractice attorney,

 We never sue the nice, contrite doctors.
 Their patients never call our offices.
-But the doctors who are poor communicators, arrogant, and abandon their patients get sued all the time.
-Their patients call our offices looking for answers.
-3
+But doctors who are poor communicators, arrogant, and abandon their patients get sued all the time.3

 In his testimony before the U.S. Senate (2006), Richard C. Boothman, Chief Risk Officer for the University of Michigan, explained that

 People go to lawyers not because they want a million-dollar payout.
-People go to lawyers because they want answers and they don't trust their caregivers to give them answers.
-People go to lawyers because they don't get any information at all.
-4
+People go to lawyers because they want answers and they don't trust their caregivers to give them.4

-Unfortunately, the only recourse very angry patients and family members have is to hire a medical malpractice attorney to get those answers.
+Unfortunately, the only recourse patients and family members have is to turn to medical malpractice litigation because they feel ignored, lied to, or left in the dark.

 ...it's not greed that drives most people to file medical malpractice lawsuits.
 It's anger.
 People get angry when they think there's a cover-up.
 6